Approach to Corporate Governance

 The Non-Executive Directors, having considered the Code, are of the view that this approach to shareholder communication remains appropriate for the Group.
 However, should shareholders have concerns which they feel cannot be resolved through normal shareholder meetings, the Senior Independent Director and the remaining Non-Executive Directors may be contacted through the Company Secretary.

 The interests of the Company’s other key stakeholders have also been considered in recent Board discussions and has influenced the Board’s decision-making.
 The Board continuously reviews the effectiveness of its engagement with stakeholders and the mechanisms that facilitate such engagement.

-The Board comprises the Non-Executive Chairman, Mr Phil Smith, the President and Chief Executive Officer, Dr Drew Nelson, one other Executive Director and three independent Non-Executive Directors.
+The Board comprises the Non-Executive Chairman, Mr Phil Smith, Chief Executive Officer, Mr Americo Lemos, one other Executive Director and four independent Non-Executive Directors.
 Mrs Carol Chesney is the Senior Independent Director.

-The Board considers that the four Non-Executive Directors, Sir David Grant, Mr Phil Smith, Sir Derek Jones and Mrs Carol Chesney who have each held office for less than nine years, to be independent in accordance with the Code, and free from any business or other relationship which could materially interfere with the exercise of their independent judgement.
+The Board considers that the four Non-Executive Directors, Dr Drew Nelson, Ms Victoria Hull, Sir Derek Jones and Mrs Carol Chesney who have each held office for less than nine years, to be independent in accordance with the Code, and free from any business or other relationship which could materially interfere with the exercise of their independent judgement.